-The Maintenance Leadership Academy provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors.
+The Maintenance Leadership Academy provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors, superintendents, and managers.
 The Academy can help decrease the time it takes to acclimate new managers and provide an opportunity for career development.

 Participants acquire an understanding of the various processes, methods, and materials that are applied to maintain and preserve the Federal-aid and their organization's bridge and highway systems.
 Participants develop a knowledge base of planning, scheduling, quality control, customer focus, program presentation, asset management, pavement and bridge preservation, contract management, and performance improvement.
 See sample outcomes below for each of the six modules that comprise the Academy.